 Feng Shui cures for each area

 A “cure” simply means applying Feng Shui wisdom to create harmonious energy in any type of space — be it modern, classical or mid-century.

-The main objective, therefore — no matter what type of cure — is to stay true to the symbols and images that hold meaning to you, bringing in elements and influencers into each individual section that make you feel connected, inspired and joyous.
+The main objective, therefore — no matter what type of cure — is to stay true to the symbols and images that hold meaning to you, bringing elements into each individual section that make you feel connected, inspired and joyous.

-The center of your house is a strong energy vortex, so remember it should strongly radiate with elements representing health, balance and wellbeing.
+The center of your house is a strong energy vortex, so remember it should strongly radiate with elements that represent health, balance and wellbeing.

-The southeast corner of any room, house, office, garden, or anything that comes to your mind is the wealth corner.
+Traditionally, the southeast corner of any room, house, office, garden is the wealth corner.